 Real-time operational data has great potential value to these organizations in terms of optimization, accuracy, and security.
 This data also has great value to their supply chain partners.
 Even so, “Huge torrents of data from sensors and manufacturing processes have … no value at all if companies cannot organize that data, search it, analyze it and use it to build better products or processes,” as Forbes describes.

 The Next-Generation Advantages of a Single System of Record

 Fortunately, implementing a single system of record — a reliable, configurable environment for all real-time operational and product data within a manufacturing or warehouse operation — can support greater efficiency and scalability for an organization, as well as interoperability with supply chain partners.

 Leading solutions integrate with manufacturers’ existing technologies — including MES, WMS, and EDI software, among others — to deliver these benefits.
 They also seamlessly connect with external systems to enable the secure sharing of supply chain data.
 In these ways, data and insights become “instantly accessible, with comprehensive data lineage, so that they can track everything that needs to be tracked, be it components, parts or production data,” as Forbes describes.

+What are the reasons your manufacturing operation needs a single system of record?
 Here are three ways a single system or record can drive value for modern manufactures and warehouse operators.
-You will discover how to get started integrating a single system of record within your own operations as well.

-1. Optimize data accuracy for improved visibility and control.0
+1. Optimize data accuracy for improved visibility and control.